mhannum72/mylunch/README.md

 todo
 ====

+* The server side slowed DOWN with the upload pictures code.
+I can't have this actually.
+Optimize the HELL out of this code.
+Do every dirty trick you can think of to make it fast.
+Do I HAVE to wait until the server gets it?
+  Is there a way that I can just start displaying it without the network round- robbin?
+Maybe that's a little too out-of-the-box ..

+  For now, focus on the image-magick stuff ..
+I think I used to return quicker

 * Navigation bar on the grid page should display not only a 'next page', and a 'prev page', but should have dots, or ranged numbers.
 We could know perfectly what these are.
 MAYBE this can be implemented by sending down the